Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Jindabyne - Berridale is below the national average.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Jindabyne - Berridale SA2 is below the national average.
 The median income is $47,528 and the average income stands at $61,867.
-This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $53,521 for median income and $69,668 for average income as of September 2025.
+In contrast, Rest of NSW has a median income of $49,459 and an average income of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Jindabyne - Berridale would be approximately $53,521 (median) and $69,668 (average) as of September 2025.
 Census data reveals that household, family and personal incomes in Jindabyne - Berridale cluster around the 64th percentile nationally.
-Income brackets indicate that 35.1% of the population (3,082 individuals) fall within the $1,500 - $2,999 income range, which aligns with the metropolitan region where this cohort likewise represents 29.9%.
+Income brackets indicate that 35.1% of the population (3,082 individuals) fall within the $1,500 - $2,999 income range, aligning with metropolitan regions where this cohort represents 29.9%.
 After housing costs, residents retain 87.1% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income